Understanding Resource Forecasting

 Here's a closer look at what it involves:

-- Predicting Personnel Needs: Estimating how many team members and what kind of expertise (such as developers, designers, project managers) you'll need over the project's life cycle.
+- Predicting Resource Needs: Estimating how many team members and what kind of expertise (such as developers, designers, project managers) you'll need over the project's life cycle.

 - Budget Estimation: Forecasting the financial resources required, including direct costs like salaries, equipment, and indirect costs like overheads.